Violation of Restraining Order

-Violation of a Restraining Order, Protection Order, No Contact Order
+Violation of a Restraining Order, Protection Order, No Contact Order in Washington

 When you are accused of violating a no – contact order it can often feel like you are guilty until proven innocent.
 This is not the way it is supposed to be.
 You should not lie awake at night knowing that you could be arrested at any time.
 An aggressive criminal lawyer can help the court system see what is really going on with your case.
 Our office provides free consultations on criminal cases.